daikichidaze/resume_jp/index_en.md

 **Project manager of AI function development**

 - <strong>Algorithm development for detection of driving behavior events using smartphone sensor data.</strong> Lead technical direction in algorithm development.
-Collaborated with Vietnamese engineers on a full remote and part time basis.
+Collaborated with Vietnamese engineers on a fully remote and part-time basis.

 ### Data Learning Inc., Tokyo Japan (2021 to Present)